Press release

 This press release is also available in:

-Keywords: Truth-telling; survivor trust; do no harm principle; justice and accountability; international religious freedom (IRF); freedom of religion or belief (FoRB); humanitarian diplomacy; Nadine Maenza; Lynn Zovighian; Zovighian Public Office (ZPO)
+Authentic peace; truth-telling; atrocity crimes; truth and accountability; international religious freedom (IRF); freedom of religion or belief (FoRB); humanitarian diplomacy; Nadine Maenza; Lynn Zovighian; Zovighian Public Office (ZPO)

 Short and analytical in format, each episode reflects upon and consolidates years of field-based experience in responding to atrocity crimes.
 Conversations present an ethical and strategic framework for humanitarian diplomacy and international human rights law to increase the chances of justice, carrying forward dignity, safeguarding memory, and advancing community ownership.
 Through measured dialogue and grounded reflection, Smallest truths examines how international due process, policy, and humanitarian systems can be strengthened by centering survivor evidence and moral courage.